YogiJi21/My-Portfolio-next-app/README.md

 # Hey there! 👋 I'm Yogesh Hingorani

 ## 👨‍💻 About Me
-- 🎓 Currently pursuing MCA from VTU University, Bengaluru (CGPA: 7.5)
+- 🎓 MCA Graduate from VTU University, Bengaluru (CGPA: 7.5)
 - 💻 Post-Graduate Developer specializing in React.js, Next.js, and TypeScript
 - 🌟 Strong foundation in Python, Java, C, and C++
 - 📍 Based in Gurugram, India